Elucid: Career

 Elucid released his debut solo studio album, Save Yourself, in 2016.
 In 2017, he released a mixtape, Valley of Grace.
 In 2018, he released a collaborative studio album with Milo, titled Nostrum Grocers, under the group moniker Nostrum Grocers.
 In that year, he also released a mixtape, Shit Don't Rhyme No More.
 In 2019, he released a mixtape, Every Egg I Cracked Today Was Double Yolked.
 He released "Seership!" in 2020.
 In that year, he also released a collaborative studio album with The Lasso, titled Don't Play It Straight, under the group moniker Small Bills.
 In 2022, he released a solo studio album, I Told Bessie.
 In 2023, Arielle Lana LeJarde of Rolling Stone called "Mangosteen" (featuring billy woods) one of the 100 best East Coast hip-hop songs of all time.
 In 2024, he released two albums, Revelator and Interference Pattern, the second of which was released exclusively onto his Bandcamp page.
 The New York Times chief pop music critic Jon Pareles named Revelator one of his ten best albums of 2024.
+In 2026, he released I Guess U Had to Be There, a collaborative album with Swiss producer Sebb Bash.